Wrong to blame only Indian pacers for debacle: Aakash Chopra

-India's slow bowlers have been leaking runs in the middle overs, writes Aakash Chopra
+India's fast bowlers have had to cop major share of criticism for recent poor results but it's the slow bowlers who have been leaking runs in the middle overs, writes Aakash Chopra

 How many times have we heard discussions and debates surrounding India's fast bowling and it being pedestrian?
 Innumerable times, right?
 Most such debates also end up blaming the so-called 'pace bowlers' the root cause of most, if not all, problems in Indian cricket.
 The popular criticism includes pacers not taking wickets when the ball is new (now there are two new balls these days), the fact that they can't contain in the middle overs and finally leak buckets in the death overs.